The GIST of Gastrointestinal Stromal Tumors of the Stomach

 Endoscopic images of submucosal GISTs in the stomach.
 Source: Gastrolab/Science Photo Library

-Once your doctors suspect that you may have a GIST, you will have to undergo a series of tests and/or scans to confirm your diagnosis.
+Once your doctors suspect that you may have a GIST, you will undergo a series of tests and/or scans to confirm your diagnosis.
 This typically involves an upper endoscopy (which often includes a specialized endoscopic procedure called an endoscopic ultrasound) with biopsy.
 These diagnostic exams can also help to differentiate between GISTs and other cancers of the stomach.

 Staging stomach GISTs